AINest-sol/AINest-demo/README.md

 ✅ Styling: TailwindCSS + HeadlessUI.
 ✅ Schema Validation: Zod + Pydantic.
 ✅ LLM Tooling: Langchain.
 <h2 align="center"> 💝 Our GitHub sponsors 💝 </h2> <p align="center"> Join us in fueling the development of AINest, an open-source project pushing the boundaries of AI agents!
-Your sponsorship would drive progress by helping us scale up resources, enhance features and functionality, and continue to iterate on this exciting project! 🚀 </p> <h2 align="center"> 💪 Contributors 💪 </h2> <p align="center"> Our contributors have made this project possible.
-Thank you! 🙏 </p> <div align="center"> <sub>Made with <a href="https://contrib.rocks">contrib.rocks</a>.</sub> </div>
+Your sponsorship would drive progress by helping us scale up resources, enhance features and functionality, and continue to iterate on this exciting project! 🚀 </p> <h2 align="center">